subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 $$ \nabla_W L(W,t) = -E_{p(Y\vert X(t+1))}[\nabla_W E_W(Y,t)] +  E_{p_W(Y\vert X(t+1))}[\nabla_W E_W(Y,t)] $$

 which then gets plugged into $W\leftarrow W + \eta \nabla_W L(W,t)$  to estimate the model weights.
-Given $X(t+1)$, the $Y$ sample is drawn from the training data for the first expectation, while it is drawn from the conditional distribution $p_W(Y\vert X(t+1))$ defined by the model with parameters $W$ using the Langevin samplin equation given above, for the second expectation.
+Given $X(t+1)$, the $Y$ sample is drawn from the training data for the first expectation, while it is drawn from the conditional distribution $p_W(Y\vert X(t+1))$ defined by the model with parameters $W$ using the Langevin sampling equation given above, for the second expectation.

-Note that the DRL training algorithm does not involve the use of the backprop algorithm, and the learning happend by way of sampling.
+Note that the DRL training algorithm does not involve the use of the backprop algorithm, and the learning happened by way of sampling.
-This makes it somewhat of a rarity in the modern world of AI systems, and also increases the possibility that the brain emplyoyes something similar (especially since no evidence of backprop has been found in the brain).
+This makes it somewhat of a rarity in the modern world of AI systems, and also increases the possibility that the brain employs something similar (especially since no evidence of backprop has been found in the brain).

 The complete training and inference algorithms are given below.
-Note that during inference we start with a pure noise image $X(T)$, and the gradually denoise it by succesively sampling from the conditional probability $p_W(X(t)\vert X(t+1))$ until we get to $X(0)$.
+Note that during inference we start with a pure noise image $X(T)$, and the gradually denoise it by successively sampling from the conditional probability $p_W(X(t)\vert X(t+1))$ until we get to $X(0)$.
 The output $X(t)$ of step $t$ is then fed into the fed into the next step to estimate $X(t-1)$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat64.png)